-Giannetti said there is no reason he can fathom that the dispute should have ever involved an ethics complaint, and attributed the passions on both sides to the fact that he and Krouse are "both strong-willed people."
+Giannetti said there is no reason he can fathom that the dispute should ever have involved an ethics complaint and attributed the passions on both sides to the fact that he and Krouse are "both strong-willed people."

 He said he has been throwing the parties for two years, and that they have mostly been small affairs intended to show pride in the Terps.
 Once he was told by authorities that he could not have alcohol at the events, Giannetti said, he ceased immediately.
 The final tailgate party, held last weekend, was dry.

 "It is a silly dispute," Giannetti said.
 "We had no intention to break any law.
 Absolutely none.
 Our only motive was for people to know that their senator is a rabid Terps fan.
 The end."